haokuanluo/AnimalAI/README.md

 RL based approach and planning based approach.

-RL based approach can be found at examples/share_parameter_curiosity.py.
+RL based approach can be found at examples/A3C_PPO.py.

 I used A3C based PPO with curiosity.

 Planning based approach can be found at examples/hardcode.

-The detailed explanation of the planning based approach can be found here (in Chinese):
+The detailed explanation of the planning based approach can be found here:

 https://docs.google.com/document/d/1NXmQ4CfMdhBz3RJymLzyqT5U4hKovAefiUd7orwX9vg/edit?usp=sharing

-The English version will be available soon.